Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Statefinder diagnostic to Spinor Quintom models

-In conclusion, we have investigated the dynamics of Spinor Quintom dark energy models by using the new geometrical diagnostic method---statefinder pair $\{r,s\}$.
-The Ref. \cite{Wu:2005apa} has applied this method to Quintom model and successfully differentiate this class of models with other dark energy models, but it is seem not useful to discriminate Quintom models with different potentials.
-However, as can be seen in this section, the statefinder diagnostic is able to differentiate different Quintom models with diverse kinds of power-law potential in the spinor scenario, as well as distinguish the Spinor Quintom models with other dark energy models.
+In conclusion, we have investigated the dynamics of Spinor Quintom DE models by using the new geometrical diagnostic method---statefinder pair $\{r,s\}$.
+The Ref. \cite{Wu:2005apa} has applied this method to Quintom model and successfully differentiate this class of models from other DE models.
+But it seems not useful to discriminate Quintom models in different potentials.
+However, as can be seen in this section, the statefinder diagnostic is able to differentiate different Quintom models from diverse kinds of power-law potential in the spinor scenario, as well as distinguish the Spinor Quintom models from other DE models.
+Current data is not precise enough to distinguish these DE models by the aid of the statefinder pairs, and we expect further and more exact data to constrain the properties of DE.